 Virginia’s Non-Game Program

 You can give to wildlife and yourself a tax break.
-That's right!
-If you have a tax refund coming or would like to donate directly to Virginia's Non-Game Program you can designate any portion or all of your tax refund to support the management of non-game wildlife in Virginia.
-If you do not want to wait until tax time, you can donate directly to the program by sending a check directly to: Virginia's Non-Game Program, P.O.
-Box 11104, Richmond, VA 23230-1104 or make a donation online.
-In either case, you'll get a receipt for your donation, which you can claim on your next year's federal and state tax returns.
+That’s right!
+If you have a tax refund coming or would like to donate directly to Virginia’s Non-Game Program you can designate any portion or all of your tax refund to support the management of non-game wildlife in Virginia.
+If you do not want to wait until tax time, you can donate directly to the program by sending a check directly to: Virginia Department of Game and Inland Fisheries, Virginia’s Non-Game Program, P.O.
+Box 90778, Henrico, VA 23228-0778.
+You’ll get a receipt for your donation, which you can claim on your next year’s federal and state tax returns.

 What is non-game wildlife?